vivsoftorg/enbuild/deploy/customer-prototype/README.md

    Keycloak, log in, and land **back on the console** (no dead-port redirect — this is the blocker-#1 fix in action).
 Demo users are in the bundled realm (`admin@p1.mil` etc.); rotate these before production.
-2. **Import** a test cluster via the Import wizard (this fully wires Headlamp), completing the project-tag step. *(For a catalog-**created** cluster, note blocker #3: run any import once to sweep created clusters into Headlamp, or add them to `headlamp.spokes` — see the hardening plan.)*
+2. Onboard a test cluster **both ways**:
+   - **Import** (brownfield) via the Import wizard — wires Headlamp immediately; complete the project-tag step.
+   - **Create** (greenfield) via the catalog — the cluster is swept into Headlamp automatically by the reconciler within ~5 minutes of the agent connecting (blocker #3 fixed; no import needed).
+Give it a few minutes after the agent goes healthy.
 3. Open the cluster's detail page → **"Open in Headlamp ↗"** → Headlamp completes its own OIDC login and **lists the spoke's namespaces/pods/etc.** That is the full path authenticated as the logged-in user.